 It’s best to arrive at the Palazzo before 10 am to miss the big tourist crowds and have enough time to enjoy walking through the museum.

-Plan and get your Palazzo Vecchio Entry Ticket, that includes access to the tower, ahead of time.
+Plan and get your Palazzo Vecchio Entry Ticket, which includes access to the tower, ahead of time.

 Stop 2: Uffizi Gallery